 With boats chugging in and out of the harbour, and fascinating local characters walking along the quayside, it’s a place for sitting and watching the world go by.
 Then, when you’ve sat for a while, there’s plenty to see and do.
 So here’s my guide of things to do in Brixham.

-Brixham is one of busiest fishing harbours in the country, so you can’t really avoid the harbour, but why would you want to?
-Although it’s a working harbour, it is picturesque and charming with colourful fishing boats coming in and out with the daily catch.
+Brixham is one of the busiest fishing harbours in the country, so you can’t really avoid the harbour, but why would you want to?
+It is a working harbour, that is picturesque and charming with colourful fishing boats coming in and out with the daily catch.
 The quayside is well decorated with lots of colourful flower displays and interesting statues.
 You can walk around both sides of the harbour – the north side takes you to the ferries and the working areas of the harbour, while the south side leads you on an attractive path all the way round to the long breakwater.

 Brixham is a perfect place for crabbing.
 There is a simple joy to be had in the timeless pleasure of carefully hauling a crab up a wall.
 So, why not grab yourself a bucket, line and bait and find a space on the harbour wall?

-There is a long association with pirates with a whole Pirate Festival on May Day weekend, but people in Brixham aren’t shy of dressing as pirates on any other day of the year as well!
+There is a long association with pirates in Brixham with a whole Pirate Festival on May Day weekend, but the town isn't shy of dressing as pirates on any other day of the year as well!